NVIDIA/modulus/CONTRIBUTING.md

 already exists, so an issue is a great starting point.
 If you are looking for an issue to resolve that will help, refer to the [issue](https://github.com/NVIDIA/modulus/issues) section.
-If you are considering collaborating with NVIDIA to enhance Modulus, fill this [proposal form](https://forms.gle/fYsbZEtgRWJUQ3oQ9) and we will get back to you.
+If you are considering collaborating with NVIDIA Modulus team to enhance Modulus, fill this [proposal form](https://forms.gle/fYsbZEtgRWJUQ3oQ9) and we will get back to you.
 ## Contribute to Modulus-Core